-For all Commercial or Industrial Construction, including renovations, alterations and additions:

-- International Building Code

-- International Energy Conservation Code

-- National Electrical Code

-- International Mechanical Code

-- International Plumbing Code

-For all Residential construction, including renovations, alterations and additions:

-- International Residential Code (building, plumbing, electrical, gas piping, etc.) - International Energy Conservation Code

-For all gas piping work:

-- NFPA 54 and NFPA 58

-100.00 2011 AMEND the Preamble to refer to the correct NHRSA 674:16. - NHRSA Chapters 31:60 to 89 were repealed in 1983 and replaced by chapter 674, "Local Land Use Planning and Regulations Powers".

-300.00 2011 ADD Section 307.00 - Building Permits - To specify that the Town of Brookline follows the State of NH Building Code, pursuant to RSA 155-A and require that accessory building of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements.
-(Note: the Brookline Building Code repealed March 2010 town meeting)

-500.00 2011 AMEND Sections 503.03 and 503.05 - Exclude wetlands from the minimum lot size.
-Rename Section Building Height with "Building Requirements" keeping current wording and specifying how 35 feet building height is calculated and that an accessory building of 100 feet or less does not require a building permit but must meet all setback requirements.
-(Note: the Brookline Building Code was repealed at the March 2010 town meeting)

-600.00 2011 AMEND Section 603.05 - Rename Section Building Height with "Building Requirements" keeping current wording and specifying the minimum square footage for any new dwelling unit and for manufactured housing and that an accessory building of 100 feet or less does not require a building permit but must meet all setback requirements.
-(Note: the Brookline Building Code repealed March 2010 town meeting)

-620.00 2011 AMEND Section 620.00 (Workforce Housing Option) - 626.00, general requirements: (2.)
+Code 2010 REPEAL the Town of Brookline Building Code adopted in 1971 and as subsequently amended.
+Note: As off March 9, 2010, in accordance with RSA 115-A, the Building Department will be enforcing the State of New Hampshire Building Codes as amended: For all Commercial or Industrial Construction, including renovations, alterations and additions: International Building Code International Energy Conservation Code National Electrical Code International Mechanical Code International Plumbing Code For all Residential construction, including renovations, alterations: International Residential Code International Residential Code (building, plumbing, electrical, gas piping, etc.) International Energy Conservation Code For all gas piping work: NFPA 54 and NFPA 58 100.00 2011 AMEND the Preamble to refer to the correct NHRSA 674:16. - NHRSA Chapters 31:60 to 89 were repealed in 1983 and replaced by chapter 674, "Local Land Use Planning and Regulations Powers".
+300.00 2011 ADD Section 307.00 - Building Permits - To specify that the Town of Brookline follows the State of NH Building Code, pursuant to RSA 155-A and require that accessory building of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements. ( Note : the Brookline Building Code repealed March 2010 town meeting) 500.00 2011 AMEND Sections 503.03 and 503.05 - Exclude wetlands from the minimum lot size.
+Rename Section Building Height with "Building Requirements" keeping current wording and specifying how 35 feet building height is calculated and that an accessory building of 100 feet or less does not require a building permit but must meet all setback requirements. ( Note : the Brookline Building Code was repealed at the March 2010 town meeting) 600.00 2011 AMEND Section 603.05 - Rename Section Building Height with "Building Requirements" keeping current wording and specifying the minimum square footage for any new dwelling unit and for manufactured housing and that an accessory building of 100 feet or less does not require a building permit but must meet all setback requirements.
+(Note: the Brookline Building Code repealed March 2010 town meeting) 620.00 2011 AMEND Section 620.00 (Workforce Housing Option) - 626.00, general requirements: (2.)
 To specify that the minimum parcel size shall be for a workforce housing development shall be at least ten (10) contiguous acres excluding wetlands; (3.)
 To specify that the minimum lot size for market value and single workforce housing units, duplexes and multi-family buildings shall exclude wetlands; (10.) to correct reference so section 629.00 instead of 628.00.
 ADD Section 628.00 (3.) to specify requirement to access to the development.

-2011 AMEND Section 700.00 (Manufactured Housing) - 701.01, requirement: to exclude wetlands from the minimum parcel size and specify requirements for a vegetated buffer.

-1400.00 DELETE Section 1400.00 (Growth Management) - Section Deleted, expired March 2011 (referring to HB 1260 and NHRSA 674:22 and 23, effective July 8, 2008.)
+700.00 2011 AMEND Section 700.00 (Manufactured Housing) - 701.01, requirement: to exclude wetlands from the minimum parcel size and specify requirements for a vegetated buffer.
+1400.00 2011 DELETE Section 1400.00 (Growth Management) - Section Deleted, expired March 2011 (referring to HB 1260 and NHRSA 674:22 and 23, effective July 8, 2008.)